Rjesh2006/GENERAL_keyword.md/README.md

 A hypervisor, also known as a virtual machine monitor or VMM, is software that creates and runs virtual machines (VMs)

   - types of hypervisor:-
+  - type 1:

-  - type 1: Type 1 hypervisor, is virtualization software that has been installed directly onto the computing hardware.
+  -   Type 1 hypervisor, is virtualization software that has been installed directly onto the computing hardware.
 This type of hypervisor controls not only the hardware, but one or more guest operating systems (OSes).

+  - type2:

-  - type2:A type 2 hypervisor is hosted, running as software on the O/S, which in turn runs on the physical hardware.
+  - A type 2 hypervisor is hosted, running as software on the O/S, which in turn runs on the physical hardware.
 This form of hypervisor is typically used to run multiple operating systems on one personal computer,
 - ![image](https://github.com/Rjesh2006/Rjesh2006/assets/143868643/b7e0b1a7-43bb-4732-bddd-cced26dc696d)